ellenbrook/ellenbrook.github.io/work/morning-pages/morning-pages.md

 website: http://morningpages.net/
 meta: A close friend of mine told me how much he benefited from writing every day so I gave it a shot and I loved it.
 Through writing every day I discovered that I'd like to to use my passion of code to create a website that others can benefit from.
 Thus Morning Pages was born.
 I'd love it if you checked it out.
 type: example
+class: mp
 img: morning-pages
-tags: [Design, Content creation, Creative direction, Kohana PHP framework, HTML/CSS]
+tags: [Responsive Design, Content creation, Creative direction, Kohana PHP framework, HTML/CSS]
 ---